Amisha0401/marketinsights/0703/Yoghurt_Market.md

+ <p>Global Yoghurt Market Revenue, 2018-2023, 2024-2029, ($ millions)</p>

- <p><strong>Download FREE Sample of this Report @ <a href="https://www.statsmarketresearch.com/download-free-sample/7788426/global-yoghurt-forecast-2023-2032-242">https://www.statsmarketresearch.com/download-free-sample/7788426/global-yoghurt-forecast-2023-2032-242</a></strong></p>
+ <p><strong>Download FREE Sample of this Report @ <a href="https://www.statsmarketresearch.com/download-free-sample/7785204/global-yoghurt-forecast-2023-2032-704">https://www.statsmarketresearch.com/download-free-sample/7785204/global-yoghurt-forecast-2023-2032-704</a></strong></p>

+ <p>Global Yoghurt Market Sales, 2018-2023, 2024-2029, (MT)</p>

+ <p>Global top five Yoghurt companies in 2022 (%)</p>

+ <p><strong>The global Yoghurt market was valued at US$ 72280 million in 2022 and is projected to reach US$ 91620 million by 2029, at a <strong>CAGR</strong> of 3.4% during the forecast period</strong>.
+The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</p>

  <p>Asia-Pacific is the largest Yogurt market with about 33% market share.
 Europe is follower, accounting for about 24% market share.
-The <strong>key players</strong> are Danone, Unternehmensgruppe Theo Mller, Mengniu Dairy, Yili, General Mills, Lactalis, Meiji, Chobani, Bright Dairy & Food, Nestl, Fage International, Grupo Lala, Schreiber Foods, Junlebao Dairy, SanCor, Arla Foods, Yeo Valley etc. Top 3 companies occupied about 27% market share.</p>
+The <strong>key players</strong> are Danone, Unternehmensgruppe Theo M?ller, Mengniu Dairy, Yili, General Mills, Lactalis, Meiji, Chobani, Bright Dairy & Food, Nestl?, Fage International, Grupo Lala, Schreiber Foods, Junlebao Dairy, SanCor, Arla Foods, Yeo Valley etc. Top 3 companies occupied about 27% market share.</p>